strmlineapp-ux/agileflow/src/docs/design-system.md

 ### 8. Draggable Card Management blueprint
 This is the application's perfected, gold-standard pattern for managing a collection of entities displayed as cards.
 It provides a fluid, intuitive, and grid-responsive way for users to reorder, duplicate, and assign items.
 It is the required pattern for managing Pages, Calendars, Teams, and Badge Collections.

 -   **Layout**: Entities are presented in a responsive grid of cards.
 To ensure stability during drag operations, especially across multiple rows, the container must use a `flex flex-wrap` layout instead of CSS Grid.
-Each draggable card item is then given a `basis` property (e.g., `basis-full md:basis-[calc(50%-1rem)]`) to create responsive columns. **The `basis` can and should be adjusted to fit the content of the cards for a specific view**, but the `flex-grow-0` property is critical.
+Each draggable card item is then given a `basis` property (e.g., `basis-full md:basis-[calc(50%-1rem)]`) to create responsive columns. **The `basis` can and should be adjusted to fit the content of the cards for a specific view**, but the following properties are critical.
--   **Critical Stability Properties**: `flex-grow-0` and `flex-shrink-0` must be used on these items, as this prevents the remaining items in a row from expanding and causing the grid to reflow unstably when an item is being dragged.
-To handle multi-row dragging correctly, the `<Draggable>` component itself must have the `ignoreContainerClipping={false}` prop.
+-   **Critical Stability Properties**:
+    -   `flex-grow-0` and `flex-shrink-0` **must** be used on draggable items.
+This prevents the remaining items in a row from expanding or shrinking, which causes the grid to reflow unstably when an item is being dragged.
+    -   The `<Draggable>` component itself must have the `ignoreContainerClipping={false}` prop.
+This tells the library to account for the clipping of the scroll container, which is essential for correct drag-and-drop behavior in a multi-row flexbox layout.
 -   **Visual Feedback**: To provide feedback without disrupting layout, visual changes (like a `shadow`) should be applied directly to the inner component based on the `snapshot.isDragging` prop provided by `react-beautiful-dnd`.
 The draggable wrapper itself should remain untouched.
 -   **Internal Card Layout**: Each card is structured for clarity.
 The header contains the primary entity identifier (icon and name) and contextual controls.
 The icon and its color are editable, following the **Icon & Color Editing Flow** pattern.
 -   **User Item Display**: When users are displayed as items within a management card (e.g., `TeamCard`), they are presented **without a border**.
 Each user item must display their avatar, full name, and professional title underneath the name for consistency.